microsoft/BuildXL/Documentation/Wiki/shared-cache.md

 ![A Blob 'metadata' filter](blob-metadata-filter.png)

 Now for the content rule.
 As mentioned above, we want content to be evicted with a slightly lower cadence, so we avoid the extra time it takes for a cache lookup to find a fingerprint but realize later that the corresponding content has been evicted.
-Therefore, we will set the base blobs to be deleted after not being modified for `5` days.
+Therefore, we will set the base blobs to be deleted after not being accessed for `5` days.

 ![A five day eviction policy](blob-5-day-eviction.png)